 To retrieve court records in Alabama, one must first determine which type of case they’re seeking, which type of court handles the matter, and lastly, if the information is available online.

-Limited Jurisdiction Courts: include the following: municipal courts (city ordinance violations), probate courts (wills, estate, and probate), small claims courts (civil cases less than $3,000 – $10,000), district courts (misdemeanors), and juvenile records.
+Limited Jurisdiction Courts includes the following: municipal courts (city ordinance violations), probate courts (wills, estate, and probate), small claims courts (civil cases less than $3,000 – $10,000), district courts (misdemeanors), and juvenile records.
 Out of Alabama’s sixty-seven counties, there are 41 separate judicial circuits on this level.

 General Jurisdiction Courts incorporate all circuit courts within the state and are responsible for settling felony cases, domestic disputes, and civil cases over $10,000.

 Appellate Jurisdiction Courts include the Court of Civil Appeals, Court of Criminal Appeals, and the Alabama Supreme Court.
-ACA (Alabama Appellate Courts) have the power to reverse lower courts’ motions and cases will never originate in these courts.
+Alabama Appellate Courts (AAC) have the power to reverse lower courts’ motions and cases will never originate in these courts.

-How Do I Look Up Court Cases & Records in Alabama?
+How Do I Look Up AL Court Cases & Records?

 To search Appellate Courts, District Courts (Southern, Northern, or Middle) & Alabama bankruptcy court records, use PACER (Public Access to Court Electronic Records) which charges 10 cents per document, or $2.40 per audio recording.4